 His suggestion was to side dress the plant with no more than one inch at a time.
 He further caution to not add more grounds until the original grounds had decomposed.
 Coffee grounds are solely a soil amendment and not a fertilizer.

 He further explained that soil should have an organic matter of five to eight percent.
 At some point, there is a diminishing return if you keep adding coffee grounds, and you soil has already reached the eight percent threshold of organic material.
 It will not hurt the soil, but may not help much at that point.
 It is best to take a soil sample during the year to see what your soil needs.

 As for compost, he suggested one volume green material to three volumes of brown.
 Coffee grounds are viewed as “green” material.
 (Whew.
 I was relieved that this matter was settled.)

 What about using coffee grounds for composting?
-Read on for my final segment on using coffee grounds for compost.
+Read on my final segment on using coffee grounds for compost.

 Don’t forget to check out all of my other gardening posts!
-If you are here reading about coffee for your plants, you love to garden.
+If you are here reading about coffee for your plants, you must love to garden.

 Join the Conversation:

 - Have you used coffee grounds in your garden?
 If so, what was the result?

 - Have you put coffee grounds in your composter?
 If so, what was the result?